Enjoy Delicious Meals While Travelling

 Most popular in the southern U.S.

-Poutine - Quebec's big time snack, with french fries, gravy and cheese curds at the minumum..
+Poutine - Quebec's big time snack, with French fries, gravy and cheese curds at the minimum..
 People love it or hate it.

 Pork and beans: White baked beans flavoured

 by pork and molasses.
 Traditional food of New England, which

 may be served at any meal.
 Popular as a lunch dish elsewhere